2009 Indonesian legislative election: Controversies

 The introduction of a parliamentary threshold rule met objections from smaller political parties.
 By limiting seating in the DPR to parties receiving 2.5% of the popular vote, smaller parties would be at a disadvantage.
 A request filed by 11 parties to review the rule was rejected by the Constitutional Court.

-On 28 April, lawmakers from six parties in the DPR submitted a formal proposal to investigate negligence and discrimination during voter registration as the KPU continued to dismiss challenges to results of its vote count.
+On 28 April lawmakers from six parties in the DPR submitted a formal proposal to investigate negligence and discrimination during voter registration as the KPU continued to dismiss challenges to results of its vote count.
 The KPU also requested that any investigation by the Corruption Eradication Commission (KPK) on the failure of the Rp40 billion (US$3.68 million) electronic vote-counting system to be postponed until after presidential elections in July.
 Despite these allegations, the Constitutional Court declined to open hearing to disputes regarding the voter list.

 An investigation by the country's National Commission on Human Rights estimated that between 25 and 40% of eligible voters were not able to exercise their constitutional right to vote during the legislative elections.
 The commission's report pointed out weaknesses in the organisational structure of the KPU and the lack of a budgetary policy for organising elections.

 In order to continue updating the voter registration list for the July presidential election, the Ministry of Finance provided the KPU with an additional Rp19.34 billion (US$1.9 million) in funds.

-Election results

-Election day
+Conduct

 Polling stations were scheduled to open at 7 am and to remain open until noon local time on 9 April.
 However, several stations experienced delays with the opening time and had to extend polling hours in order to accommodate voters who had not yet cast their ballots.
 Each polling station was scheduled to begin counting election results at noon local time and report them to the KPU.
 Ballot counting continued until 9 May, when the KPU would certify its results.

-In Nanggroe Aceh Darussalam eight international organisations observed the elections:
+In Aceh, eight international organisations observed the elections: